 Laura is representative of a new generation primed to take over.
-The X-Men franchise finds itself in an ideal position for change, perhaps now more than ever (Apocalypse clearly representing the need for reinvention).
-If the X-Men films were about lost and repressed children reclaiming their youth, then Laura and her generation are destined to take up the mantle.
+The X-Men franchise finds itself in an ideal position for change, perhaps now more than ever (the lackluster Apocalypse clearly showing a need for reinvention).
+If the X-Men films were about lost youths finding their way and growing into leaders, then Laura and her generation are destined to inherit the mantle.
 And who better than Logan to shepherd these children to their destiny.

 The plot of Logan bears a striking resemblance to films like Children of Men and Mad Max: Fury Road (especially Beyond Thunderdome), complemented by a similar linear trajectory.
 Early on, Logan wonders if mutants truly are God’s mistake (a haunting meditation in Alfonso Cuaron’s dystopian sci-fi thriller, and a lingering thread from The Wolverine).
-Laura, too, is seen as nothing more than property (Donald Pierce essentially a surrogate for Immortan Joe).
-Neither Mad Max: Fury Road nor Children of Men are directly referenced, but the inter-texts are easy to draw, simultaneously opening and enriching the film’s discussion.
-Because Logan isn’t just a comic book movie.
+Laura, too, is seen as nothing more than property (Dr. Rice essentially a surrogate for Immortan Joe).
+Neither Mad Max: Fury Road nor Children of Men are directly referenced here as, say, a movie that’s literally quoted in Logan.
+But the inter-texts are there, perhaps more than they’ve ever been in an X-Men movie, and this enriches the film as a hybrid genre experience.
+Because Logan isn’t just a comic book movie anymore.

 “We’ve got ourselves an X-Men fan,” Logan says of Laura, unironically holding an X-Men comic.
-It’s a moment that presents the film as being self-aware, but what Logan has in his hands is a comic set in the lateral context of the movie, an exaggerated depiction of their glory days as X-Men, which Logan dismisses as untrue.
-It’s not so much as the film is disregarding its source material so much as the film is liberating itself from expectation.
+It’s a moment that presents the film as being self-aware, but what Logan has in his hands is a comic set within context of the movie – an exaggerated depiction of their glory days as X-Men which Logan dismisses as untrue.
+It’s not so much that the film is disregarding its source material so much as the film is liberating itself from expectation.

-We are living in the golden age of superhero films.
+We are living in the golden age of superhero movies.
 We know how they work; we are fluent in their language, films that play by the rules of a shared universe – an intricate web of interconnectedness with allusions to the next installment, replete with end-of-the-world scenarios, action-heavy third acts, gratuitous cameos, etc. It’s a structure in which these films are beholden to.
 Of course, there’s nothing wrong with formula especially if that formula works.
-But as these films increase in frequency, such tropes begin to feel tiresome (and since these films are broadly connected, it’s next to impossible to discuss one of them without discussing all of them).
-Rather than adhere to formula, Logan looks to genre for inspiration.
+But as these films increase in frequency, such tropes begin to feel tiresome.
+And since these films are broadly connected, it’s next to impossible to discuss one of them without discussing all of them.
+Rather than adhere to formula, Logan looks to other genres beyond itself for inspiration.

-The story of Shane is essentially the story of Logan, a character who has spent much of his arc trying to escape his past, only to have his past come back to haunt him (Alkali Lake, William Stryker, Jean Grey, Yashida).
-History brutally repeats itself at the Munson’s farm house.
+The story of Shane is essentially the story of Logan, a character who has spent his life trying to escape his past, only to have his past come back to haunt him.
+We’ve seen Logan try to escape each iteration of the past in Alkali Lake, in William Stryker, and especially in Jean Grey.
+He’s hung up his claws, or so he thinks.
+History brutally repeats itself at the Munson farm house.
 Logan, Charles, and Laura break bread with the Munson family, chatting, laughing amongst themselves.
 If we didn’t know any better, it looks as if they belong.
 It’s but a brief taste of the life Logan can never have.
 Because violence and civility don’t belong under one roof, the same way guns don’t belong at the dinner table, Logan’s past serving to remind him of that.
-Logan, the lone gunslinger trudging through the desert of his own ruin.
+Logan may be yearning for his ride off into the sunset, but as the lone gunslinger, he’s doomed to trudge through the desert of his own ruin.

 Logan is ultimately a journey within.
 He has to come to terms with himself.
 As Shane tells a young Joey, “A man has to be what he is.”
-For the first time, Logan’s rage is put under the microscope (we have the film’s R-rating to thank for that, which not only changes the nature of the violence on display but also how we look at it).
+For the first time, Logan’s rage is put under the microscope.
+We have the film’s R-rating to thank for that, which not only changes the nature of the violence on display but also how we look at it, sometimes in brutal and violent closeup, other times from afar.
 The violence here on out is no longer glorified; it’s grotesque, fatalistic, which is perhaps why it’s used so sparingly.
-Characters die and stay dead.
-Because rage, as we know, is all-consuming.
-Without a release, Logan’s rage takes the form of guilt, which then expresses itself through abuse and self-harm.
+Characters die and they stay dead.
+Rage is all-consuming, an eviscerating storm.
+Logan’s pent-up rage takes the form of guilt, which then expresses itself through abuse and self-harm.
 He may have come a long way from Alberta – the town in which he and Rogue first met, but Logan has and always will be a caged animal.